ib-ruby/ib-ruby/README.md

 Help the development!
 See 'spec/TODO' for the list of use cases/scenarios that still need to be tested.

+To run specs with database backend (ActiveRecord), use: rspec -rdb spec

+To run specs with full rails stack, against just the models use:' puts '$ bundle exec rspec -rr spec/ib-ruby/models' (This currently has 4 failing tests with the paper account or no account.)

 ## DB BACKEND:

 Latest versions of the gem added (optional and experimental) support for data